Grants & Funding

 Each year the Council offers two tertiary education scholarships, valued at $1,000 each.
 The scholarships are an initiative of the Gore District Youth Council and have been set up for young people from the Gore District who are commencing tertiary study.

-Their studies should be in a council-relevant area and there is the opportunity for up to 10 weeks paid work experience with the Council during holiday breaks.
+Studies should be in a council-relevant area and there is the opportunity for up to 10 weeks paid work experience with the Council during holiday breaks.

 The scholarships will be available to young people who